tomlurge/visionion/README.md

 Alltogether [112](http://en.wikipedia.org/wiki/112_%28emergency_telephone_number%29) columns.
 What a fitting number...
 Maybe we can get rid of this scary situation by stuffing the combinations of types and flags into a seperate collection?

 _OS or Tor software versions_
-Adding OS or Tor software versions as further dimensions would mean blowing up the dimensionality to 37 x 5 = 195 or even 37 x 8 = 296 and I can't see any scenario in which this effort would be justified.
+Adding OS or Tor software versions as further dimensions would mean blowing up the dimensionality to 37 x 5 = 195 or 37 x 8 = 296 respectively and I can't see any scenario in which this effort would be justified.
 And that still leaves out the 40 combinations of OS and Tor software versions.
 Probably Tor software version and OS versions are only of limited significance.
 I tend to add them to the result objects of the main 31 server columns sketched out above and be done with it.
 13 more field:value pairs added to each result object, 5 for OS and 8 for TS: would that seem useful?
 Maybe even cut that down and only add them to bridges and the 4 relays types, without honoring the flags?